-The assessment described in this report is based on model documentation provided to the peer review panel prior to 22 June 2005, an interactive workshop with SFWMD model developers on 22-23 June 2005, a helicopter and airboat tour of the modeled area, and follow-up correspondence between the model developers and the peer review panel up to 9 September 2005.
-This report is intended provide formative input to assist the SFWMD in development of the RSM.
+The assessment described in this report is based on model and support documentation provided to the peer review panel prior to 22 June 2005, an interactive workshop with District staff and RSM developers in West Palm Beach on 22-23 June 2005, a helicopter and airboat tour of the SFRSM area, and follow-up correspondence between the model developers, District staff, and the peer review panel up to 23 September 2005.
+A draft version 1.3 of this review report was submitted to the District on 15 July 2005.
+The District subsequently reviewed the draft report and provided a draft version 0.9 response to the Panel on 19 August 2005.
+The District staff is to be commended for their thorough and forthright consideration and assessment of Panel recommendations in the draft review report.
+The Panel evaluated the Draft District Response Document and revised their draft review report to produce this final version.
+This final report version, submitted to the District on 23 September 2005, reflects responses to Panel questions raised at the interactive workshop and responses to Panel recommendations contained in the Draft District Response Document.
+This peer-review report is intended provide formative input to assist the South Florida Water Management District (SFWMD or "the District") in development of the RSM.
 The comments in this report do not necessarily apply to later versions of the model, documentation, and subsequent applications.